lunchbag/hugo-blog/content/posts/company-of-one.md

 categories = []
 date = 2020-05-18T16:00:00Z
-description = "Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app." images = ["/uploads/40k.png"] slug = "company-of-one" tags = [] title = "$40k ARR check-in: Juggling it all as a company of one"
+description = "Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app." images = ["/uploads/40k2.png"] slug = "company-of-one" tags = [] title = "$40k ARR check-in: Optimizations as a company of one"

 +++
 Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.